asmaxwell/SFA_OAM_Linear/README.md

 # SFA OAM Linear
 Using the SFA to compute the orbital angular momentum of a photoelectron ionized via a strong linear sin^2 pulse laser field.
 This code is an edited verions of the circular code based on the results of this [preprint arXiv paper](https://arxiv.org/abs/2102.07453)

+**Now with the chiral hydrogen prefactor in the velocity and length gauge**

 To build on linux use the build.sh script, run:
 `./build.sh` in the directory